Merkoba/Meltdown/README.md

 Save and load config files.

-Prepend and append to text automatically to your prompt.
+Prepend and append text automatically to your prompt.

 Show system CPU and RAM usage.